expertiza/expertiza/dockersetup.md

 **Why use docker?** You can abstract your development, stage, and production environments to a set of repeatable commands.
 It effectively guarantees that an environment is the same on one host to the next.

-**docker-compose vs docker** docker-compose allows you to run mutliple docker containers (called services) in an orderly fashion.
+**docker-compose vs docker** docker-compose allows you to run multiple docker containers (called services) in an orderly fashion.
 By default, docker containers are **not** exposed to your local machine, a port needs to be forwarded. docker-compose can handle this as well as setting up the connections between your containers and configuring them.

 ### Helpful docker commands